sprietjeuh/ai/report.md

 **Question 6 For how many epochs have you trained the final model?
 How did you determine the stopping criterion?**

 The final model was trained for 8 epochs.
-We saw with the validation set that after 8 epochs the model started to overfit.
-So now we set the epoch size to 15 to prevent overfitting, as we cannot monitor the validation loss anymore.
+While tuning the hyperparameters we saw that the model started to overfit when reaching 8 epochs.
+So now we set the epoch size to 8 when training the final model to prevent overfitting, as we cannot monitor the validation loss anymore.

 ### Encoding the dataset
 ---